defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/24-OSINT.md

 Host 59.119.255.162.in-addr.arpa. not found: 3(NXDOMAIN)
 ```

-lets do a whois on the IP address.
+Do a whois on the IP address.

 ```bash
 whois 162.255.119.59